 - Identifying the needs of decision makers

-- Presenting information and intelligence as required by the final audience
+- Presenting information and intelligence to meet audiences’ needs

 - Helping others, including partner organisations, to understand and use the information and intelligence gathered

-- Understanding the broader social, political and economic context of the needs of the local people and local areas they serve
+- Understanding the broader social, political and economic context of the needs of the local people and their local areas

 - Understanding the strategic needs of the organisation they work for